KIRUBAHARAN8878M/e-shop/README.md

 ---

-For testing, use the below credentials:
+For testing, use the credentials:
       **Email    : testuser@gmail.com
       Password : Test$123**